 - Six nights comfortable en-suite hotel or guest house accommodation on Mull and Islay.
 Guests are never expected to share.
 Full details with your joining pack.
 Rooms are en-suite.

 - Full Scottish breakfast and dinner from Saturday evening till Friday morning, packed lunch Saturday - Friday.

 - All transfers by comfortable minibus and Caledonian Macbrayne ferries.
-Drivers can leave vehicles safely parked at The Mountview Hotel or in public car parks in Oban.
+Drivers can leave vehicles safely parked at The Mountview Hotel for the duration of their holiday.